customer service goals

 You’ve got the “why” of customer service goals, but what about the “how”?
 The first two pillars of SMART goals—Specific and Measurable—are where the rubber meets the road for your team.
 Let’s break it down with some clear examples of implementation:

-Goals that are so specific and measurable that they practically achieve themselves—well, with a little help from your dedicated customer service teams, of course.
+Goals that are so specific and measurable that they practically achieve themselves—well, with a little help from your dedicated customer service teams.
 It’s important for the health of your business as well.
 67% of customers mention bad experiences as a reason for churn, emphasizing the importance of quick issue resolution.

 So, as you jot down your customer service objectives, remember: be as specific as you can and make sure there’s a way to measure your success.
 This isn’t just goal-setting; it’s goal-achieving.